jcontini/agentos-integrations/CONTRIBUTING.md

       macos: brew install jq
 ```

 Recommended dependencies are suggested but not required.
-Your plugin should work without them, just with reduced functionality.
+Your app should work without them, just with reduced functionality.

 ## Environment Variables